 He led me back here to Texas and within 24 hours of arriving, one of my closest friends invited me to 121 Community Church where I have been ever since.
 I immediately plugged in, got involved in a LifeGroup, and have been privileged to work on Staff there for the past few years.
 Each day I continue to see just how truly sinful I am and that I am for sure the most sinful person I know.
 What makes this so beautiful is that the Cross gets bigger each day for me as I continue to see just how holy and perfect God is, and how sinful I still am.
 Nothing I can do will ever get me right with God and it is only because of His perfect Son, that I can have a relationship with Him.
 My gratitude increases everyday as the Cross gets bigger.

 As of today, He has blessed me with a beautiful and wonderful Godly wife, and an amazing daughter and son.
 It is an honor to be a husband and father.
 I wouldn’t be able to love them without God’s help because like I mentioned before, I can be a pretty sinful and selfish guy.
 But my gratitude grows and my wife gives me so much grace and forgiveness in those areas.
 I will continue to press on to see what the Lord has for me and how best I can serve and glorify Him in everything I do.

 So there is my story, what about yours?
-Feel free to e-mail me or comment below.
+Feel free to contact us or comment below.
 Do you know Jesus?
 Do you know that He personally died for you?